Have you ever wished every coffee tasted like the first brew from a new bag?

 2. You buy high-quality beans.
 If you’re spending the premium on getting high-quality coffee beans freshly roasted (which by the way is about 60% of making great coffee), then you’ll really notice a difference in how long they last with a decent coffee canister.

 The converse is also true.
 If you buy your coffee from the bottom shelf of the grocery store, you’re on the wrong article and the wrong website.

 3. You buy green beans and roast yourself.
 If you roast your own coffee beans then you’ll probably know this anyway but I’ll repeat just in case, green beans can go off too and they are also very susceptible to mold.

 They will last up to a year or more if properly taken care of, but can go south pretty quickly too if they’re in the wrong place.

-And here are a couple of reasons why you might want to hold off on the purchase for now.
+On the other hand, here are a couple of reasons why you might want to hold off on the purchase of a coffee storage container for now.

 1. You buy beans without a roast date.
 If you’re buying grocery store coffee or anything without the roast date then don’t worry about spending extra on something like this.

 Check back in when you make the switch to freshly roasted coffee.